optakt/optakt.github.io/content/knowledge/glossary.md

 * amount of the UTXO denominated value
 * a cryptographic script or a public key that determines the conditions on which the UTXO can be spent; also known as the "locking script".

-The locking script is a hash representaion of the a public key hash (in the simplest situation) or it is a hash of an unlocking script.
+The locking script is a hash representation of a public key hash (in the simplest situation) or it is a hash of an unlocking script.
-In both cases - the public key along with the signature or the unlocking script need to be presented at the time of consuming the output in order the values to be transfered.
+In both cases - the public key along with the signature or the unlocking script need to be presented at the time of consuming the output in order the values to be transferred.

 ### UTXO Set